-If you or a loved one suffers from a chronic lung disease like emphysema, COPD, PF or ILD, the Lung Institute may be able to help with a variety of adult stem cell treatment options.
-Contact us today at (800) 729-3065 to see if you qualify for stem cell therapy, and find out what stem cell therapy could mean for you.
+If you or a loved one suffers from a chronic lung disease like emphysema, COPD, PF or ILD, the Lung Health Institute may be able to help with a variety of adult cellular therapy options.
+Contact us today at 888-745-6697 to see if you qualify for cellular therapy, and find out what cellular therapy could mean for you.

 Interested in our article on Emphysema and COPD: 5 Helpful Tips for Breathing Better?
 Share your thoughts and comments below.